jminjares4/Microprocessor-2-Lab-Template/Lab_0/README.md

     Author:     Jesus Minjares and Erick A. Baca Master of Science in Computer Engineering

-    Course:     EE 5190 Laboratory for Microprocessors Systems II
+    Course:     EE 4178/5190 Laboratory for Microprocessors Systems II

     Lab 0:
         Objective:
-                Understand how to use the gpio driver library from ESPRESSIF.
-The lab will consist of creating a `sweeper` and also `led chaser`.
-The `sweeper` will iterate over mutiple LEDs by turning from the lowest to highest bit and then turn off the most significant bit to lowest bit.
-While `led chaser` as the name states will haven a single led iterating from the lowest to most significant bit.
+                Understand how to use the gpio driver library from `Espressif`.
+The lab will consist of creating a `sweeper` and a `led chaser`.
+The `sweeper` will iterate over mutiple LEDs by turning from the lowest to highest bit and then most significant bit to lowest bit.
+While `led chaser` will have a single led iterating from the lowest to most significant bit.
+For both the `sweeper` and `led chaser` use up to 6 GPIOs.
         Undergrad Bonus:
-                The first bonus deals with having an LED chaser.
-The LED should turn ON in sequential order; however, only one LED should be ON at a time.
+                Do the `led chaser`
         Grad Bonus:
-                For the Graduate Bonus, it is expected to be creative and original.
-The bonus consist in create a light show with more that 4 distinct sequences or patterns that the student likes or can do.
+                Create at least 4 different sequences or patterns and do a light show!
 */
 #include <stdio.h>
 #include "freertos/FreeRTOS.h"
 #include "freertos/task.h"
 #include "driver/gpio.h"

-#define HIGH    1
+#define LOW  0  /* LOGIC LOW*/
-#define LOW     0
+#define HIGH 1  /* LOGIC HIGH*/

 /**
  * @brief setOutputs will initialize uint8_t array as outputs *
  * @param out uint8_t * array which hold GPIOs pins
  * @param size size of the array
- * @return None void
+ * @return None
  * @note initialize gpio before using them
  */
 void setOutputs(uint8_t *out, int size)